America Has an Empty Church Problem

 It is a story replaying over and over in cities across the United States, where older churches have been hammered by neighborhood change and maintenance costs, coinciding with a national trend of plummeting religious attendance across faiths.
 Over the past decade, the share of Americans who attend weekly services at a church, synagogue, mosque, or temple has fallen to 30 percent, after hovering for half a century at 40 percent.
 Overall membership has fallen even more precipitously, and less than half of Americans now say they “belong” to a religious organization.
 A pair of studies has suggested that thousands of U.S. churches close each year (though a smaller, significant number are founded).

-And all of this was playing out before COVID, which normalized virtual participation and decoupled people from their neighborhood institutions.
+And all of this was happening before COVID, which normalized virtual participation and decoupled people from their neighborhood institutions.

 “Churches have been on the edge of a cliff, and COVID was a blast of air blowing them off,” said Rick Reinhard, a consultant who has worked with the United Methodist Church on the question of what to do with aging structures.
 He rattled off a list of towns with half a dozen, a dozen, or more churches heading for obsolescence, from Rome, Georgia, to Orange, New Jersey, whose 291-year-old First Presbyterian was among the oldest institutions to close.
 “There is a great mismatch between small, aging congregations and large, aging properties,” he told me.
 “What empty department stores were 30 years ago, empty churches are today, but much more difficult to resolve.”